 Speculative investments should never make up more than a small portion of your portfolio, but with a little bit of luck they can result in large returns.
-Personally, I rarely have more than one speculative stock in my portfolio, because I don?t have a high tolerance for the volatility speculative investments can bring.
-Having said that, here are three speculative stocks that are on my radar:
+Personally, I rarely have more than one speculative stock in my portfolio, because I don’t have a high tolerance for the volatility speculative investments can bring.
+Having said that, here are three speculative stocks that are on my radar: 1.
+Vmoto (ASX: VMT) Vmoto makes electric scooters from its factory in Nanjing, China.
+Its major customer is Chinese scooter company Power Eagle.
+Vmoto makes scooters for Power Eagle in relatively large volumes, but…

 To keep reading, enter your email address or login below.